-4 Diffraction over isolated obstacles
+4 Diffraction over isolated obstacles or a general terrestrial path

 Many propagation paths encounter one obstacle or several separate obstacles and it is useful to estimate the losses caused by such obstacles.
-To make such calculations it is necessary to idealize the form of the obstacles, either assuming a knife-edge of negligible thickness or a thick smooth obstacle with a well-defined radius of curvature at the top.
+To make such calculations, it is necessary to idealize the form of the obstacles, either assuming a knife-edge of negligible thickness or a thick smooth obstacle with a well-defined radius of curvature at the top.
 Real obstacles have, of course, more complex forms, so that the indications provided in this Recommendation should be regarded only as an approximation.